Painted bunting

 The painted bunting (Passerina ciris) is a species of bird in the cardinal family, Cardinalidae.
 It is native to North America.
-The bright plumage of the male comes only in the second year of life; in the first year, they can be distinguished from the female only by close inspection.
+The bright plumage of the male develops beginning in the second year of life; in the first year, they can be distinguished from the female only by close inspection.

 Taxonomy

 The painted bunting was formally described in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae under the binomial name Emberiza ciris.
 Linnaeus based his account mainly on the "Painted Finch" that had been described and illustrated in 1730 by the English naturalist Mark Catesby in his book The Natural History of Carolina, Florida and the Bahama Islands.
 Linnaeus specified the type locality as America but this was restricted to the state of South Carolina by the American Ornithologists' Union in 1931.
 The specific epithet ciris is the Latin name for a mythical bird, from Ancient Greek κειρις/keiris for an unidentified bird.
 The painted bunting is now one of seven species placed in the genus Passerina that was introduced in 1816 by the French ornithologist Louis Pierre Vieillot.